ApryseSDK/pdftron-flutter/README.md

 ### exportAnnotations

-Extract XFDF from the current document.
+Extracts XFDF from the current document.
 If `annotationList` is null, export all annotations from the document; Else export the valid ones specified.

 Parameters: